 No one likes an unflattering photo.

-You’re looking to take a great pic of you and your crew at Menchie’s, and then you blink halfway while all of your friends look perfect in the shot.
+You’re going out for drinks with friends and all of you are looking great.
+You’re looking forward to sharing a great group photo to Instagram but then you blink while all of your friends look perfect in the shot.

 Can you relate?
 While retaking a picture for an Instagram post isn’t the end of the world, what about for photos that are a little more high stakes, i.e. senior photos?